This article welcomes anyone that wants to help with translations or contributions.

 This machine is nowhere near as simple as the original Playstation was, but we will see why it didn’t share the same fate of previous complicated consoles.

 At the heart of this console we find a powerful package called Emotion Engine or ‘EE’ designed by Sony and running at ~294.91 MHz.
-This chipset contains multiple components, one of them being the main CPU, while the rest are at the CPU disposal to speed up certain tasks.
+This chipset contains multiple components, one of them being the main CPU.
+The rest are at the CPU disposal to speed up certain tasks.

 The main core is a MIPS R5900-compatible CPU with lots of enhancements.
 This is the first chip that starts executing instructions after the console is turned on.
-This processor provides the following features:
+The processor provides the following features:

 The core is complemented with a dedicated floating point unit (identified as ‘COP1’) that accelerates operations with 32-bit floating point numbers (also known as